bulk88/tinymta/README.md

 `Cur Sta` means Current Station.
 Some not-yet-officially supported stations have incorrect, strange, or no name at all in the MTA's database.

+`Refresh Fast` update arrival times, `Fast` avoids 1 network call compared to `Slow` so on 2G networks it is a tiny bit faster

+`Refresh Slow` update arrival times, reloads entire page, this is more of a diagnostic tool, you should use `Fast` unless you are having problems with old arrival data or no updates or incorrect redrawing

 Tinymta can fetch the arrival information for stations on routes that the MTA doesn't yet officially publish arrival time information.
 Either the server returns `Realtime data is currently unavailable for this station` or no trains in either or both Uptown/Downtown directions.
 Above-ground station reporting is almost none-existant.
 The departure times from Terminals are also flakey and often represent *ghost* trains that exist only on paper and failed to depart on-time or get cancelled.

 ### Implementations